HamadJassem/flowersoup/README.md

 # Federated Learning Simulation

 This project is a simulation of federated learning using Flower.
 In this project, a FedSoup adaptation for flower is trialed and compared with FedAvg.
 The model leveraged in this simulation is ResNet18.
+The adaptations are contained in the client.py file.

 ## Requirements